nicey0/imageboard/README.md

 Imageboard-like website with boards /a/ to /z/.

 ## What?
-4chan-like website with 26 boards, /a/ to /z/.
+imageboard (4chan, 8chan, ...)-like website with 26 boards, /a/ to /z/.
 You can post JPGs, PNGs, GIFs and WEBMs, and posts get deleted after a day.
 There are two post layouts: the first one is paged, with 10 posts per page, the second one is a catalog with all posts in a single page.